-While my 5 year old was at camp (he goes to a 2 hour camp for two weeks) I suggested to Kiddo (age 9) that we make paper boats.
-Although he often declines my invitations to do a project together, surprisingly, my son readily agreed to fold the paper boats with me.
+I suggested to my 9-year-old that we make paper boats.
+Although he often declines my invitations to do a project together, he readily agreed to fold the paper boats with me.

 I found a tutorial online (see below for the video!) and put it on my phone so we could both see it at our workspace.
 I suggested we start out by practicing with plain white paper and then move on to colored construction paper.
 After we made our prototypes we decorated them with little flags made out of toothpicks and tape.
 He seemed to really be enjoying himself.